kwaldenphd/LAMP-stack/README.md

 5. Your MySQL installation is now secure.

 6. Next, we are going to create a database and grant other users permission to use the databases.
-  a.
-Log in using `mysql –u root –p`.
+  * Log in using `mysql –u root –p`.
 This commands requests to login as the root user with a password.
-  b.
-When prompted, enter your mysql password.
+  * When prompted, enter your mysql password.
-  c.
-You should now see the mysql prompt `mariadb>`.
+  * You should now see the mysql prompt `mariadb>`.
 This means that we are now working within MySQL and not the Bash Shell.

 7. Now we are going to create a new database and a new user that can have access to that database.
   * First create a new database called csc2020: `create database csc2020;`